 The Chief Investigator or the authorized designee should review the deceased member's emergency contact information and make accommodations to respect the member's wishes and instructions specific to notifying survivors.
 However, notification should not be excessively delayed because of attempts to assemble a notification team in accordance with the member's wishes.

-The Chief Investigator, Supervising Investigator or the authorized designee should select at least two members to conduct notification of survivors, one of which may be the Bureau Chaplain.
+The Chief Investigator, Supervising Investigator or the authorized designee should select at least two members to conduct notification of survivors.

 Notifying members should: